amirhosein-fasihi/KhanMokamel/replit.md

 - Removed hero background image and implemented gradient dark backgrounds
 - Updated all color variables and component styling for dark mode
 - Enhanced contrast and readability with proper dark mode color palette
+- Removed external font loading for better performance
+- Switched to system fonts for cleaner and faster loading

 ## User Preferences
 - Language: Persian (Farsi) with RTL support